 Main idea is a difficult skill to teach.
-Many capable adults still struggle with finding the main idea of a text, differentiating between main idea and details, and understanding when details from a text support or don’t support the main idea.
+Many capable adults still struggle with finding the main idea of a text, differentiating between main idea and supporting details, and understanding when details from a text support or don’t support the main idea.

 A free main idea slideshow to use with you upper elementary students.
 Includes a variety of different ways to practice determining the main idea and details of a passage.